-- Appropriate up to the levels provided in the FAST Act. - Reach consensus on a sustainable funding source for the Highway Trust Fund, including a transition to a user fee that is not dependent on the type of fuel powering the vehicle, possibly expanded tolling or a vehicle-miles-traveled fee.
+- Reach consensus on a sustainable funding source for the Highway Trust Fund as part of any incremental transportation initiative. - Plan for the future, including a transition to a user fee that is not dependent on the type of fuel powering the vehicle, possibly expanded tolling or a vehicle-milestraveled fee. - Build on the streamlining measures already enacted further reducing the cost to deliver projects. - Appropriate to the FY 2019 levels authorized by the FAST Act.

-// Aviation
+Aviation

 Wisconsin airports and their associated activities are assets to the communities they serve, generating approximately \$7 billion in economic activity annually and supporting more than 90,000 jobs.
-Wisconsin's aviation industry accommodates about 5 million passengers and 120 million pounds of cargo each year.
+Wisconsin's aviation industry accommodates about 5 million passengers and more than 100 million pounds of cargo each year.

-Enact a comprehensive, multi-year authorization bill prior to the July 15th expiration of the current extension.
+Enact a comprehensive, multiyear authorization bill prior to the September 30th expiration of the current extension.
 One that: